The Zeta Tail Distribution: A Novel Event-Count Model: Motivation

-which reveals that all possible exponents of the form $m^{n}$ (such that $m,n\in\left\{ 2,3,\ldots\right\} $) are bound together by the sum of their inverses.
-As shown in Table 1, the two summations in (4) can be performed in either order, yielding two distinct arrays of relatively simple PMFs, one in the columns and the other in the rows. {}
+which reveals that all possible powers of the form $m^{n}$ (such that $m,n\in\left\{ 2,3,\ldots\right\} $) are bound together by the sum of their inverses.
+As shown in Table 1, the two summations in (4) can be performed in either order. {}